"Outgoing Integration" node

 2. Select the type of the Outgoing Integration.

-• Integrations - If you prepared an outgoing integration earlier, you can use this option.
+• Existing integrations - If you prepared an outgoing integration earlier, you can use this option.

 1. From the dropdown list, select the outgoing integration prepared earlier.